-Software products must address the majority of the functional capabilities listed above.
-Because there are more than 400 vendors in the CMMS/EAM class of software and most of these are too small in company size or product scope to be of interest to Gartner clients, we will evaluate only the top products worldwide that are requested by our clients.
-They will have a demonstrable track record in transmission and distribution utilities (that is, at least 10% of the license revenue is from T&D utilities), have an estimated license fee revenue of at least \$2 million that they generated in the past 12 months, and have coverage of multiple geographies.
+Software products must address the majority of the functional capabilities we have listed.
+Because there are more than 400 vendors in the CMMS/EAM class of software, and most of these are too small in company size or product scope to be of interest to Gartner clients, we evaluated only the top products worldwide that were requested by our clients through inquiry.
+They had a demonstrable track record in transmission and distribution utilities (that is, at least 10% of the license revenue is from T&D utilities), had an estimated license fee revenue of at least \$2 million generated during the past 12 months and had coverage of multiple geographies.